simp/pupmod-simp-pupmod/REFERENCE.md

 ### <a name="pupmodagentcron"></a>`pupmod::agent::cron`

-This class configures the cron settings for a non-daemonized puppet client
+This class configures the scheduled run settings for a non-daemonized puppet client

+Note: The parameters are present for backwards compatibility, at some point, this class will be renamed to reflect that it is now a systemd timer.

 #### Examples